Chloriiin/zzzzzachye.github.io/README.md

 ## Deploy on GitHub Pages

 This site is automatically deployed to GitHub Pages whenever changes are pushed to the main branch.

+## Attribution

+- The toggle arrow icon used on the Blogs & Notes page is from Figma's Simple Design System UI Kit, licensed under CC BY 4.0 (https://creativecommons.org/licenses/by/4.0/).